Veterans & First Responders Partnerships

 Therapy for Latinx

-Therapy for Latinx is a national mental health resource for the Latinx community that provides resources for Latinx community to heal, thrive, and become advocates for their own mental health.
+Therapy for Latinx is a national mental health resource for the Latin community.
+The provide resources for the Latinx community to heal, thrive, and become advocates for their mental health.

 WeRNative

-WeRNative is a comprehensive health resource for Native youth, by Native youth, providing content and stories about the topics that matter most to them.
-They strive to promote holistic health and growth in our local communities and the nation at large.
+WeRNative is a health resource for Native youth, providing content and stories about the topics that matter most to them.
+They strive to promote holistic health and growth in our local communities and the nation.

-For immediate text support, reach out to Crisis Text Line by texting COALITION to 741741 to connect with a Crisis Counselor for free 24/7.
+For immediate text support, you can contact Crisis Text Line by texting COALITION to 741741 to connect with a Crisis Counselor for free 24/7.

 You can also call the National Suicide Prevention Lifeline at 1-800-273-8255 – it’s free and highly confidential.